yugabyte/terraform-provider-ybm/docs/resources/read_replicas.md

 ---
-page_title: "ybm_read_replicas Resource - YugabyteDB Managed"
+page_title: "ybm_read_replicas Resource - YugabyteDB Aeon"
 description: |-
   The resource to create read replicas of a particular cluster.
 You can create multiple read replicas in different regions using a single resource.